ShayNeeo/confess-crush/Data_processing_summary.md

 ### Key Performance Metrics of the Pipeline
 *   **Processing Speed**: Processes 10M+ records in under 30 minutes.
     *   **Significance**: Demonstrates high processing efficiency and scalability, enabling rapid analysis of large datasets and quick iteration cycles for analytical tasks.
-*   **Visualization Breadth**: Generates over 150 distinct visualizations per comprehensive run.
+*   **Visualization Breadth**: Generates over 160 distinct visualizations per comprehensive run, including 48 core business intelligence charts across 7 analytical sections.
     *   **Significance**: Indicates comprehensive analytical coverage, providing a wide array of perspectives for in-depth data exploration, insight discovery, and catering to diverse stakeholder needs.
+Enhanced with advanced behavioral analytics for deeper customer understanding.
-*   **Analytical Depth**: Supports analysis across more than 12 key analytical dimensions (e.g., time, demographics, product, merchant, behavior).
+*   **Analytical Depth**: Supports analysis across more than 15 key analytical dimensions (e.g., time, demographics, product, merchant, behavior, engagement, loyalty, activity segmentation, behavioral correlations, advanced RFM).
     *   **Significance**: Highlights the multi-faceted nature of the analysis, allowing for complex cross-dimensional insights crucial for a holistic and nuanced understanding of the business environment.
+Enhanced behavioral analytics provide deeper customer lifecycle and value insights.

 This industrial-grade data processing and visualization pipeline is engineered to deliver timely, reliable, and actionable insights, empowering DAZONE 2025 with the intelligence needed for strategic planning and sustained competitive advantage.